15

 I stared at them like they might burn me.

-Her hand was already there.
+Her hand was already there, steady and small.

 I wanted to trace every curve of every vine and ask her what parts were hers, and what parts were painted on for this evening alone.

-The priest said something.
-A cue, I think.
+The priest said something, a cue I think.

-I was supposed to move.
+I was supposed to move, supposed to take the ring.

-Because how do you offer something that symbolic to someone who hasn’t asked for it?
+But I paused, because how do you offer something that symbolic to someone who hasn’t asked for it?

-Lighter than I expected, like it didn’t carry the weight it was meant to.
+My fingers reached for the ring.
+It was cold, lighter than I expected, like it didn’t carry the weight it was meant to.

-But maybe the heaviness wasn’t in the metal.
-Maybe it was in the moment.
+But maybe the heaviness wasn’t in the metal, maybe it was in the moment.

 Like she was keeping her gaze anchored, afraid that if she met mine, something might spill.
+And I wasn’t sure if it would be hers… or mine.

 “Diya,” I said softly.
 Not out loud.
 But in my head.
 Just once.

-And it was quietly shattering.
+Her eyes flicked up, and it was quietly shattering.

 I could see her inhale, slow, like she’d been holding her breath since the morning and had finally run out of places to keep it.